 During 2019 air-conditioning was installed for the first time as our solar power is limited.
 It was installed in the Secondary classroom, as this building is not orientated to catch the breeze.
+There is no air-conditioning in the Primary classroom as these are oriented to catch the prevailing breezes and have verandah decking on the floor.

 Air-con was also installed in each bedroom of the 3 teacher houses.
-This air-con will need to be very carefully managed, especially during the wet season when the sun is not shining, so that fridge and freezers can continue to operate.
+This air-con needs to be very carefully managed, especially during the wet season when the sun is not shining, so that fridge and freezers can continue to operate.
 Conservative, wise use is cautioned.